 - Servers Select the servers you are interested in, or select "All" to select all servers.
-Administrators can restrict the servers available to guest accounts - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval
+Administrators can restrict the servers available to guest accounts - Time Range Select a predefined time range, or select "Custom..." to enter a specific time interval